Land reclamation in China: Guangdong

 From June 2004 to the present, land reclamation is going on at Shantou.
 Project surface to reclaim is 146 km^{2}.

 In 2020, Tencent announced its smart city-style urban development dubbed Net City, which will be built on reclaimed land in Shenzhen.

 Jiangsu

 Between 2009 and 2020, Jiangsu will reclaim 21 parcels of tidal areas along the southern Yellow Sea, yielding a total of 1,818 square km of new land.

 Liaoning

 Starting in March 2005, the Caofeidian Land Reclamation Project (曹妃甸围海造地工程) reclaimed a total of 310 km^{2} next to the island of Tangshan.
 The first stage of 12 km^{2} was finished on 28 March 2006.
 The plan is to make space for the new industrial base of Shougang.

 Shanghai

+Land reclamation on Chongming Island, particularly large-scale work on the its northern and eastern tidal flats in the 1960s and 1990s, doubled the size of the island between 1950 and 2010.

 Between 2003 and 2006, the Shanghai government spent 40 billion yuan on the Nanhui New City, formerly called Lingang New City Project (临港新城计划) and part of Shanghai's initiative of One City, Nine Towns, to reclaim 133.3 km^{2} of artificial land from the sea.